Verizon says to shed 10,400 jobs by mid next year

 As part of the separation program, the employees will get a salary of up to 60 weeks, bonus and benefits, depending on the length of their service, Verizon said.

-"This program coincides with Verizon's recently announced realigned organization structure designed to optimize growth opportunities in the 5G era," the company said.
+"This programme coincides with Verizon's recently announced realigned organisation structure designed to optimise growth opportunities in the 5G era," the company said.